 There are stories in the news all too frequently about an umpire or referee who has faced threats or even actual violence because of a close call or a rule interpretation.
 There are just as many stories about fans that are senselessly beaten or even killed because of their allegiance to a particular team.

-Okay, I’ve rambled for a long time.
-I’m sure that if you’ve made it this far down the page, you’ve fully understood the message I have been trying to convey.
-I guess what I’m trying to say is that I believe that there is no place in life for these acts of aggression stemming from sports.
+It doesn't matter the sport/competition, the level, or the importance: I believe that there is no place in life for these acts of aggression.
 We can cheer for our teams until we are blue in the face, but none of those cheers should be derogatory to other people based on their allegiance to the opponent.
 And nobody should have to fear for their physical well being or their life because they choose to root for a certain team.

 I chose to start this organization to spread that message, and in doing so, provide financial assistance to those who have already been affected by these senseless acts.
 They should not have to suffer for these ridiculous reasons.
 I hope that you share these sentiments and will join me in trying to change society’s way of thinking and the precedents set by people who chose to act before they think.